 Are there any paid gap year programs?

-Yes there are paid gap year programs.
-AmeriCorps pays a stipend and gives you money for college.
-Programs like Intern Abroad HQ or WWOOF offer things like free housing or work exchanges to help with costs.
+Yes, there are paid gap year programs.
+AmeriCorps offers a living stipend and education award for college.
+Programs like Intern Abroad HQ and WWOOF provide free housing or work exchange options to reduce costs.
+These opportunities combine service, travel, and financial support for gap year students.

 How long do gap year programs last?